Richard Halliwell (game designer): Other GW games

 In 1987, Halliwell stepped away from the Warhammer universe to develop several other projects.
 GW had produced Judge Dredd: The Role-Playing Game in 1985, a dystopian post-apocalyptic role-playing game based on the Judge Dredd comics.
 In 1987, Halliwell designed a tongue-in-cheek combat game called Block Mania that was set in the Judge Dredd universe, in which residents of two city blocks must cause as much harm as possible to each other before the Judges arrive to restore order.
 He followed this with Mega-Mania, a four-player expansion, and Slaughter Margin, a Judge Dredd adventure scenario.
 He also helped design Citi-Block, a Judge Dredd supplement.
 After the 2020 rerelease of Block Mania and Mega-Mania, the UK print magazine Tabletop Gaming highlighted that "Richard Halliwell knew his source material well, ensuring it’s all thematically bang-on, and satisfying to die-hard Dredd fans.
 But it feels more like a curious relic, a collector's piece, than something which seriously deserves to take tabletop time away from newer, player-friendlier games".

 In 1988, Halliwell worked with Marc Gascoigne to design Dark Future, a Mad Max-like combat board game featuring a violent car race across North America.
 PCGamesN highlighted that "Dark Future drew on the marvellous design instincts of Richard Halliwell, then just a year away from publishing Space Hulk and introducing the word 'overwatch' to the sci-fi gaming lexicon".

 In 1989–1990, Halliwell reached the height of his game design career, winning two Origins Awards in two years.
-In 1989, he was the "sole designer credited on the first" edition of Space Hulk, a tense and suspenseful tactical science fiction miniatures game in which the evil Genestealer aliens have taken over a derelict ship drifting in space, and the heroic Space Marines must board the ship to accomplish a given goal.
+In 1989, he was the "sole designer credited" on the first edition of Space Hulk, a tense and suspenseful tactical science fiction miniatures game in which the dangerous alien lifeforms known as Genestealers have infested a derelict ship drifting in space, and the heroic Space Marines must board the ship to accomplish a given goal.
 At the 1990 Origins Awards, Space Hulk was named Best Fantasy or Science Fiction Boardgame of 1989.

 The following year, Halliwell collaborated with Matt Forbeck and Jervis Johnson to produce two Space Hulk expansions, Deathwing, and Genestealer.
 At the 1991 Origins Awards, Genestealer won Best Fantasy or Science Fiction Boardgame of 1990.
 The following year, Halliwell helped design Space Hulk Campaigns, a set of new scenarios for his Space Hulk game.